djaodjin/djaodjin-saas/README.md

 Release Notes
 =============

-0.4.1
+0.5.0
+  * adss role_status filter (active/invited/requested) to roles APIs
-  * separates search api for type-ahead candidate lists
+  * improves support of search accounts APIs for typeahead
-  * adds filter and sort to plans API
+  * adds sign agreement API
-  * fixes #180
+  * moves is_broker from saas.models to saas.utils
+  * inserts only views related to the type of organization in `urls` context such that it is simpler to generate menu bars.

 [previous release notes](changelog)